HIGGO36/Portable-React-Next-Component-Library/README.md

-# Portable Web Components with Next.js & MUI
+# Portable Web Components with Next.js

-This project demonstrates how to create and use React Next.js components, particularly when integrated with Material UI (MUI), as custom Web Components.
-This provides enhanced portability across various JavaScript frameworks.
+This project demonstrates how to create and use React Next.js components with enhanced portability across various JavaScript frameworks.
 The project provides a comprehensive set of examples, showcasing best practices for creating and using these universal components.

 The main goal is to offer a robust starting point for developers looking to leverage the power of React in diverse environments.
 It also serves as a resource for uniquely styled free-to-use web components designed by myself.

+Web App Deployed on Vercel - https://portable-react-next-library-4bca8n9zi-higgo9339.vercel.app/

 ## Installation